suabochica/react-nanodegree/docs/03-state-management.md

 > In React your UI is just a function of your state.
 When your UI changes your UI will automatically update accordingly.

-There are two ways to use `setState()`: usign an object or using a callback function.
+There are two ways to use `setState()`: using an object or using a callback function.
 The first is to merge state updates.
 Consider a snippet of the following component:

 ```js
 class Email extends React.Component {